SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 IDEALISATION: Extensively admiring oneself or others, often to an unrealistic and exaggerated degree.

-IDENTIFICATION: Aligning oneself with another person, group, or profession as a means to overcome feelings of inferiority or insecurity.
+IDENTIFICATION: Aligning oneself with another person, group, or profession to overcome feelings of inferiority or insecurity.

 INTELLECTUALISING: Attempting to analyse and intellectualise the problem by citing research or data that suggests the absence of an addiction issue.

-JUDGING: Blaming others for the problems or challenges faced, suggesting that things would improve if they behaved differently.
+JUDGING: Blaming others for their problems or challenges, suggesting that things would improve if they behaved differently.

 JUSTIFYING: Providing reasons or excuses to rationalise substance abuse, often by shifting blame to external factors or circumstances.